VfxFly/ImMotion/README.md

 ### You can use this as follows:

  1. Add "imgui_extentions.h" & "imgui_extentions.cpp" in project
- 2. Include header with directive:
+ 2. Include header in code file
 ```
 #include "imgui_extentions.h"
 ```
- 3. Place controls in window loop
+ 3. Place controls in window
 ```
 ImExt::Button("Button", {120.f, 27.f});
 ```